 Now let’s talk about Full Spectrum CBD, shall we!
 Cannabis(marijuana or in our case hemp), is a very complex structure.
 It has over 80 active cannabinoids.
 Remember how we talked about CBD in the previous part of the story.
 That’s just 1 of over 80 cannabinoids and each cannabinoid can have its own benefits as well.
 Cannabis also being so complex aside from cannabinoids has terpenes which again has its own list of benefits.

 When you leave the whole plant matter intact when extracted from the Cannabis you are left with a full-spectrum CBD oil.
 CBD oil is typically extracted from hemp ideally because hemp is very high in CBD and very low in THC (near trace amounts in most cases).

 If you have done any amount of research into CBD to this point you might have come across the term “entourage effect”.
-The entourage effect is basically a proposed mechanism by which cannabis compounds act altogether to module the overall psychoactive effects of the plant.
+The entourage effect is basically a proposed mechanism by which cannabis compounds act all together to module the overall psychoactive effects of the plant.
 The entourage effect helps maximize the therapeutic effects of CBD oil.
 This results when many components of the hemp plant interact with the human body all together producing a stronger beneficial influence than just one component alone (like CBD isolate)

 If I take a full spectrum OIL that means there is THC in it right?

 Technically yes you would be correct that if you purchase a full spectrum CBD it will include elements of THC.
 The actual percentage of THC in a full spectrum oil can vary from trace amounts to a 1:1 ratio of THC/CBD.
 Here at ChilliwackCBD all our products are derived from hemp specifically but they do not contain nearly enough THC in them to produce any high effect.
 Let me say that again, our products will not give you a high.
 All of our products contain less than 0.3% THC which is well below what you would need to get you a high (even at maximum dosages).